google/go-containerregistry/cmd/ko/README.md

 By default, `ko` makes use of `gcr.io/distroless/base:latest` as the base image for containers.
-There are a wide array of scenarios in which overriding this makes sense, to name a few:
+There are a wide array of scenarios in which overriding this makes sense, for example:
 1. Pinning to a particular digest of this image for repeatable builds,
-1. Replacing this streamlined base image with another with better debugging tools (e.g. a shell).
+1. Replacing this streamlined base image with another with better debugging tools (e.g. a shell, like `docker.io/library/ubuntu`).

 The default base image `ko` uses can be changed by simply adding the following line to `.ko.yaml`: